iamcedd1/doctor-web/README.md

 ### III.
 Project Setup

-Learn how to use MediLink Boilerplate using routes, changing brand-colors, project defaults, and more.
+Learn how to use Boilerplate using routes, changing brand-colors, project defaults, and more.

 #### `System Config`